We are Stonewood Design.

 We received a RIBA National Award, for our project

-Myrtle Cottage Garden Studio.
+Myrtle Cottage Garden Studio in 2015.

 We were named BD Small Project Architect of the Year 2016.